vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 There are two ways to install this pack: Using [Open Loader](https://modrinth.com/mod/open-loader) and the CurseForge App (other launchers might work, but I don't use them so idk) or by using [Paxi](https://modrinth.com/mod/paxi).

 *Paxi is the preferred method since it works like Open Loader did on 1.20 & earlier.
-Open Loader's devs changed the way packs are loaded and neglected to update either project page lol, so idk how it works now.*
+Open Loader's devs changed the way packs are loaded and neglected to update either project page lol, but DeadPixels-512 figured out how it works so I've gone ahead and updated the instructions for it.*

 <br />